taunsquared/dnd-characters/RainbowSnakes/BjornaIronsidesSkaggerrak/Backstory.md

 ## Extended Family

-Aslaug: one of Lagertha's co-mates and Ironsides' half-mother.
+Aslaug "Crow" Brundóttir: one of Lagertha's co-mates and Ironsides' half-mother.
 Aslaug has 4 children with Lothbrok.

 ## Backstory